-In addition to the Master of Education degree, several add-on licenses are available, including Wisconsin Reading Teacher Licensure (K-12) License #316, Cross-Categorical Special Education License, English as a Second Language, and Bilingual.
+M.Ed. concentrations include Curriculum and Instruction, Curriculum and Instruction with Reading License #316, Teacher Leadership, Teacher Leadership with Reading License #17, Higher Education, Educational Administration (K-12) with License #51, English as a Second Language with License #1395, and Bilingual with License #1023.
+In addition, several add-on licenses are available, including Wisconsin Reading Teacher Licensure (K-12) License #316, Cross-Categorical Special Education License, English as a Second Language, and Bilingual.

-The second level of competition is club sports.
-These programs are recreational but involve competition against club teams from other schools or community/recreational programs.
+The second level of competition is club sports and intramurals.
+These programs are recreational, but club sports involve competition against club teams from other schools or community/recreational programs.
 These activities are open to all Carthage students and generally require some previous experience in the activity.
-Activities currently offered are ice hockey, coed bowling, and curling.
+Club sports include ice hockey and bowling.

 Athletic participation is an important part of the total educational process.
 It provides students with learning experiences in the cognitive, psychomotor, and affective domains.

-Provide for all students a variety of individual and team sports with appropriate leadership and coaching/teaching.
+Provide a variety of individual and team sports for student-athletes with appropriate leadership and coaching/teaching.

-Provide the opportunity for students to participate in amateur sports in an environment that enhances the very best in competition, sportsmanship, and ethical conduct.
+Provide the opportunity for student-athletes to participate in amateur sports in an environment that enhances the very best in competition, sportsmanship, and ethical conduct.

-Assist students in the development of their leadership skills and teach them to serve as role models for children and others in the community.
+Assist student-athletes in the development of their leadership skills and teach them to serve as role models for others in the community.